jina-ai/jina/.github/2.0/COOKBOOK-Document.md

+Document, Executor, Flow are three fundamental concepts in Jina.

+- **Document** is the basic data type in Jina;
+- **Executor** is how Jina processes Documents;
+- **Flow** is how Jina streamlines and scales Executors.

+*Learn them all, nothing more, you are good to go.*

+---

 # Temporary Cookbook on `Document`/`DocumentArray` 2.0 API

 `Document` is the basic data type that Jina operates with.
 Text, picture, video, audio, image, 3D mesh, they are